-You may have read books or articles which address the concept of enabling—especially in family relationships—in which a person will cover up for someone close to them with substance use disorders.
 Enabling behaviors are complex and often stem from a desire to help the person avoid negative consequences for their behavior.

+Helping a coworker can be different than if you are the person’s direct supervisor.
 If you see signs, symptoms, or patterns of behavior that point to a potential substance use problem in the workplace, it might be time to take action.
 You can:3